Modified MIT Bag Models -- part II: QCD phase diagram and hot quark stars: Comparison with the Nambu--Jona-Lasinio model

 Analyzing this framework and the results presented in previous sections together, it is possible to argue that the phase transition in QCD can take place either in one or two different steps, depending on the parameter choice adopted for the MIT-type model.
 From Figures \ref{F1} and \ref{F4}, we can see that both MIT models allow the deconfinement phase transition to take place around $\mu=1200$ MeV in the low temperature region, at least for some sets.
 If this is the case considered, it suggests that both deconfinement and chiral transition occur simultaneously in the QCD phase diagram.
 It does happen at $T=0$, e.g., when the parameters of the MIT model are taken to be $B^{1/4}$ = 165 MeV and $G_V=0.8$ fm$^2$, while the vector coupling of the NJL is set as $G_v/G_s=0.5$, at $\mu=1250$ MeV.
 However, even in such case, the MIT and NJL transition curves diverge rapidly for finite temperatures, as the dependence of the transition temperature on the chemical potential is noticeably more intense in the MIT curves, specially for chemical potential greater than the $\mu$ at the CEP predicted for the NJL-type models.
-Other possible picture, allowed by certain MIT model parametrizations with higher transition chemical potentials, points to a two-step phase transition in QCD, first by the chiral symmetry restoration (either through a crossover or a first order phase transition) and only then by the deconfinement phase transition.
-This would give rise to the so-called quarkyonic phase, where the quarks are still confined in nucleons but the particles do not show a higher dynamically produced mass \cite{quarkyonic}.